Get free deal with every meal

 No charges on booking cancellation

-BKC is soon turning into an area full of bars and restaurants and the latest addition is a gastro pub called Dishkiyaoon.
+BKC is soon turning into an area full of bars and restaurants and the latest addition is a gastropub called Dishkiyaoon.
 The décor is a mix of things from exposed ceilings to old pictures of the city, a carousel themed bar and lots of bright lights.
 Clearly the emphasis here is not to slot it in a label but to just enjoy and have fun.
 The food is what they like to call Progressive Indian but seems more like a fusion mix of East meets West.
-Top picks include the tandoori squid salad and prawn curry but minus the risotto rice they serve with it.
+The Flatbreads are strictly average and can be given a miss.

 I have been here once for breakfast and loved the place.
 Great ambience, nice decor and good food.
 Very friendly staff and reasonably priced menu.
 Highly recommended!